Calum Stewart

-Calum Stewart (born 1982) is a Scottish musician and composer who is a uilleann piper, low whistle and wooden flute player, who performs primarily traditional Scottish, Irish and Breton music.
+Calum Stewart (born 1982) is a Scottish musician and composer who is a uilleann piper, low whistle and wooden flute player, who performs primarily traditional Scottish and Irish music.

 Career

 Brought up in a musical household, Calum Stewart's playing style is rooted in the traditional music of his native northern Scotland.
-His distinct musical voice has been developed through collaborations within the English, Scottish, Irish, Breton and Scandinavian traditions.
+His distinct musical voice has been developed through collaborations within the Scottish and Irish traditions.

 In demand as a concert and recording artist, Calum has recorded and performed with The London Philharmonic Orchestra, The London Symphony Orchestra and Nitin Sawhney.

 Calum Stewart regularly performs with Breton guitarist Heikki Bourgault.

 Since 2014, he is also a member of the Band of Angelo Kelly (Kelly Family) and performs with him on his tours, Irish Christmas and Irish Summer.
 He also worked with Angelo Kelly on his studio Albums Irish Christmas (2016) and Irish Heart (2018).

 Personal life

 Calum got engaged to Scottish step dancer, Sophie Stephenson, in a cave at Clashach Cove on the Moray Coast in April 2023.